.

 • Promptly alert project staff about any injuries or discomfort (bruising, difficulty breathing, etc.) as soon as it occurs.

-• Winter Team Only: Travel in a seated, upright position within a qamutik sled during transit, which can sometimes be bumpy.
+• Winter Team Only: During transit, travel in a seated, upright position within a qamutik sled, which can sometimes be bumpy.
 This can be uncomfortable for individuals with back problems.

 • Follow verbal and/or visual instructions independently or with the assistance of a companion.